-- (a) the second scheme satisfies the following conditions: - (i) it is a UCITS scheme or complies with the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - (ii) it is a recognised scheme (as defined in the FCA Glossary); or - (iii) it is a Non-UCITS retail scheme; or - (iv) it is constituted outside the UK and the investment and borrowing powers of which are the same or more restrictive than those of a Non-UCITS retail scheme; or - (v) is a scheme not falling within (i) to (iv) and in respect of which no more than 20% in value of the Scheme Property (including any transferable securities which are not approved securities) is invested; - (b) the second scheme operates on the principle of the prudent spread of risk; and - (c) the second scheme is prohibited from having more than 15% in value of the property of that scheme consisting of units in collective investment schemes (unless it is a permitted feeder scheme as described in paragraph 1.6.7); and - (d) the participants in the second scheme must be entitled to have their units redeemed in accordance with the scheme at a price: - (i) related to the net value of the property to which the units relate; and - (ii) determined in accordance with the scheme. - (e) where the second scheme is an umbrella, the provisions in (b) to (d) and COLL 5.6.7R (Spread: general) apply to each sub-fund as if it were a separate scheme.
+- (a) the second scheme: - (i) is a UK UCITS or satisfies the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - (ii) is a recognised scheme (as defined in the FCA Glossary); or - (iii) is a Non-UCITS retail scheme; or - (iv) is constituted outside the UK and the investment and borrowing powers of which are the same or more restrictive than those of a Non-UCITS retail scheme; - (v) is a scheme not falling within (i) to (iv) and in respect of which no more than 20% in value of the Scheme Property (including any transferable securities which are not approved securities) is invested;

+- (b) the second scheme operates on the principle of the prudent spread of risk; and - (c) the second scheme is prohibited from having more than 15% in value of the property of that scheme consisting of units in collective investment schemes (unless it is a permitted feeder scheme as described in paragraph 1.6.7); and - (d) the participants in the second scheme must be entitled to have their units redeemed in accordance with the scheme at a price: - (i) related to the net value of the property to which the units relate; and - (ii) determined in accordance with the scheme. - (e) where the second scheme is an umbrella, the provisions in (b) to (d) and COLL 5.6.7R (Spread: general) apply to each sub-fund as if it were a separate scheme.